 If the employee is able to offer a reasonable solution, they’ll most likely be more apt to stick with the solution.
 It works for them.
 It was their idea.

 You will have no basis for disciplinary action if the employee did not receive notice of the attendance policy in the first place.
-It must be in writing and accessible.
+Furthermore, it must be in writing and accessible.
 Your employee handbook is the perfect location for this policy.

 This is especially important when the employee is a low performer and disciplinary action may be necessary.
-Be specific with dates, times, and any conversations you had with the employee about tardiness.
+Certainly be specific with dates, times, and any conversations you had with the employee about tardiness.

-You cannot ignore a high performer and punish others for the same offense.
-It will have a negative impact on your team morale.
+Above all, you cannot ignore a high performer and punish others for the same offense.
+It will certainly have a negative impact on your team morale.
 It also puts the company at risk for unfair employment practices.

 Beyond your arrival at work, make punctuality a habit.
-Show up to meetings on time or even a few minutes early.
-This shows employees that you respect and value their time and expect the same courtesy.
+Likewise, show up to meetings on time or even a few minutes early.
+As a result, this shows employees that you respect and value their time and expect the same courtesy.